 Housing more than 250,000 items that tell the story of the Alutiiq people, one of the eight native peoples in Alaska, the Alutiiq National Museum takes you on a tour of the past.

-They have a culture that’s deeply tied with the sea, which you can learn through the artifacts.
+They have a culture that’s deeply tied to the sea, which you can learn through the artifacts.

 In addition, you will discover how they crafted and used their prehistoric tools.